ddev/ddev-drupal-contrib/README.md

   - DRUPAL_PROJECTS_PATH=modules
 ```

-Then run `ddev restart` and then `ddev symlink-project` to update the symlink location.
+Then run `ddev restart` to update the symlink location.

 All [ddev-drupal-contrib commands](#commands) run against your project code in the configured symlink location.